-Measured at the highest point of the wither, a mature horse (4 years or older) must not exceed 95 cm if it is a Mare and 90 cm if it is a Stallion.
+Measured at the highest point of the wither, a mature horse (5 years or older) must not exceed 95 cm be it a mare or a stallion.
 Horses younger than 2 years old and Geldings are to comply with the height requirements as set out in the show rules.

 Any coat colour, markings, pattern, eye colour are equally acceptable in SA Miniature horses.